AugmentedRealityweb/Steli/README.md

                     messages: [
                         {
                             role: "system",
                             content: `You are Stelmina, a friendly and helpful AI assistant for our company.
 You provide information and help customers as if you are an experienced employee of the company.
-The following is the knowledge base of the company: ${relevantSegment}`
+The following is the knowledge base of the company: ${documentText}`
                         },
                         { role: "user", content: message }
                     ]